microsoft/tilecode/manual.md

 ![commands](pics/fourDirections.JPG)

-As always, press B to exit the current menu.
+As always, press **B** to exit the current menu.

 ## Adding, Deleting and Navigating Rules

-From the rule editor, you can add a rule (of the same type) by moving the cursor to the plus sign in the upper right and press A.
+From the rule editor, you can add a rule (of the same type) by moving the cursor to the plus sign, **+**, in the upper right and press **A**.

 ![add rule](pics/addRule.JPG)

-To delete the current rule, navigate to the garbage can and press A.
+To delete the current rule, navigate to the garbage can and press **A**.

 ![delete rule](pics/deleteRule.JPG)

-To make a rule of a different type, press the B button to return to the code screen and select a different rule type.
+To make a rule of a different type, press the **B** button to return to the code screen and select a different rule type.
 If you want to see all the rules for a sprite, select the sprite from the left column of the code screen and then select the code icon in the upper left.

 ![player sprite rules](pics/playerRules.JPG)

 # Your First Game {#firstgame}

 Now that you've seen the basics of the code screen and the rule editor, let's create a game.
-We'll create game where the goal is for the player to help fish move from a small pond on the right side of the map to a bigger pond on the left side of the map.
+We'll create game where the goal is for the player to help fish move from a small pond to a bigger pond.
+Make two ponds, as shown below and put a few fish in the smaller pond:

 ![two ponds](pics/fishPonds.JPG)